 Family Connects Mercer County — the first program of its kind in New Jersey — aligns with recommendations laid out by the Nurture NJ Strategic Plan, an initiative of First Lady Tammy Murphy addressing maternal and infant mortality in New Jersey.

 New Jersey ranks among the worst states regarding maternal and infant health.
 Two-thirds of infant deaths occur within 28 days of birth, according to THT’s 2019 Community Health Needs and Assets report.
 In Mercer County, the infant mortality rate is 7.0 infant deaths per 1,000 live births–exceeding both state and national rates (4.1 and 5.9).

 Family Connects Mercer County builds on THT’s ongoing efforts to improve maternal and child health outcomes, including convening a group of area stakeholders to address challenges and opportunities in a coordinated, comprehensive manner.

 Participants will be offered 1-3 home visits by a highly trained registered nurse and linking them to community resources that meet their individual needs and preferences.
 Family Connects Mercer County is collaborating with local agencies, ensuring resources offered to families are current and identifying any gaps in needed services.

-Family Connects International®, based in Durham, NC, is an evidence-based model including a clinical and social assessment, referral to appropriate services, such as pediatric care, lactation support, social services, behavioral health services, and more.
+Family Connects International®, based in Durham, NC, oversees the dissemination of the evidence-based Family Connects model including a clinical and social assessment, referral to appropriate services, such as pediatric care, lactation support, social services, behavioral health services, and more.
 Researchers have found that by the time a baby was six months old, participating families had enhanced connections to community resources, positive parenting skills, less maternal anxiety and fewer emergency room visits.